 Just a short sail from Fethiye lies Oludeniz, famous for its stunning Blue Lagoon and pristine beaches.
 Anchor your yacht in the tranquil waters of the lagoon, swim in its crystal-clear waters, or take a paragliding adventure from the nearby Babadag Mountain for a bird’s-eye view of the coastline.

-Gocek Islands
+Gocek Island

 The Gocek Islands, located a short distance from Fethiye, offer a secluded paradise for yachters seeking tranquility and natural beauty.
 Explore hidden coves, snorkel in vibrant coral reefs, and dine on freshly caught seafood in one of the islands’ charming harbors.